phpandroidgladiator/todoist-api/source/includes/_urlschemes.md

 todoist://next7days | Opens the next 7 days view.
 todoist://profile | Opens the profile view.
 todoist://inbox | Opens the inbox view.
 todoist://teaminbox | Opens the team inbox view.
-If the user doesn’t have a business account (access to team inbox), it will show an alert saying that he/she doesn’t have access to the team inbox because doesn’t have a business account and will be redirected automatically to the inbox view. todoist://notifications | Opens notifications view.
+If the user doesn't have a business account (access to team inbox), it will show an alert saying that he/she doesn't have access to the team inbox because doesn't have a business account and will be redirected automatically to the inbox view. todoist://notifications | Opens notifications view.

 ## Tasks